CalSTRS: Headquarters

-Opened in June 2009, the CalSTRS headquarters building in West Sacramento is expected to meet members' needs through 2049.
-Growth in membership, the difference and complexity of the needs of a new generation of retiring teachers, and the need to operate more efficiently and sustainably led to the decision to build a new headquarters.
-The building, a $266 million, 13-story office tower above two levels of public space, is part of the Sacramento Riverfront Master Plan.
+The CalSTRS headquarters building in West Sacramento opened in June 2009 and is designed to serve members through 2049.
+It was built to address membership growth, changing retirement needs, and goals for greater efficiency and sustainability.
+The building cost $266 million and is a 13-story office tower above two levels of public space.
+It is part of the Sacramento Riverfront Master Plan.